andrewjswan/blackout-addons/svitlobot-monitor/README.md

 group: int                                            # DTEK group ID
 token: 9999999999:AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA # Telegram Bot Auth token
 chat_id: -0000000000000                               # Target Telegram Chat ID
+tendency_detect: true                                 # Optional: Use new change checking algorithm.
+That is, it will work if the delta is greater than 10% at least for 3 minutes, and at most, the same delta will be for 7 minutes.
+tendency_detect_period: 7                             # Optional:
+tendency_detect_delta: 10                             # Optional:
+tendency_detect_stable_interval: 3                    # Optional:
-step_interval: 5:10 10:30 15:60                       # Value step in percentage and time interval in minutes, to detect the tendency.
+step_interval: 5:10 10:30 15:60                       # Optional: Value step in percentage and time interval in minutes, to detect the tendency.
 Format is "percentage:time"
-min: 30                                               # Value in percentage, to react on decrease of percentage
+min: 30                                               # Optional: Value in percentage, to react on decrease of percentage
-max: 80                                               # Value in percentage, to react on increase of percentage
+max: 80                                               # Optional: Value in percentage, to react on increase of percentage
-night_time: 23:8                                      # Interval in hours, when the script is sending messages in silent mode.
+night_time: 23:8                                      # Optional: Interval in hours, when the script is sending messages in silent mode.
 Format is "start:stop" in 24h format
 debug: false                                          # Optional: Debug level of logging
 ```